yegor256/mailanes/README.md

 # The BCC of the email to be sent
 bcc:
   - Yegor Bugayenko <yegor256@gmail.com>
+# The TO field of all emails to be sent, which
+# you don't need to specify usually, since this
+# address is taken from the recipient details, but sometimes
+# you may need this.
+to: Yegor Bugayenko <yegor256@gmail.com>
 # SMTP parameters of the email sending server
 smtp:
   host: email-smtp.us-east-1.amazonaws.com